Cassiopeia (constellation): 'W' asterism

 Delta Cassiopeiae, also known as Ruchbah or Rukbat, meaning "knee," is a possible Algol-type eclipsing binary star with a maximum brightness of magnitude 2.7.
 It has been reported to show eclipses of less than 0.1 magnitudes with a period of 2 years and 1 month., but this has never been confirmed.
-It is 99.4 ± 0.4 light-years from Earth.
+It is 99.4±0.4 light-years from Earth.
+Delta Cassiopeiae was the star used by Jean Picard in 1669 to establish the length on the Earth's surface corresponding to one degree, and hence the radius of the Earth.